The Soldier's Details

 Below: Jimmy with 2/4th mates.
 Brothers Lacey and Jimmy were in ‘D’ Company No. 13 Platoon.

 William (known as Jim) was older brother to Lacey Gordon Gibbs WX16407.
 Tragically they lost their lives in South China Sea when their POW transport ship ‘Rakuyo Maru’ headed to Japan from Singapore sank following a torpedo attack by US submarines.

 Brothers Jim and Lacey Gibbs were first cousins to Percival J. ‘Percy’ Gibbs WX8607.
 Their fathers are brothers.
 Percy Gibbs survived and returned home.
-The Gibbs family is extensive and pioneers of early Western Australia; many including Jim and Lacey lived in the Wanneroo region market gardening.
+The Gibbs family is extensive and pioneers of early Western Australia; many including Jim and Lacey lived in the Wanneroo region, farming and market gardening.